pundit-community/pundit.js/readme.md

 ```

-### Using with React (coming soon)
+### Using with React

-You can also expose UI elements when the current user is authorized using the `When`.
+You can also expose UI elements when the current user is authorized using the `When` component.
 It is recommended to wrap `When` with your own Component that automatically defines the user and policy for the resource.

 ```jsx